Spanish Words You Can’t Translate to English

 2. Pena ajena/Vergüenza ajena

 Have you ever been in a restaurant and seen someone drop a glass?
 When it shatters on the ground, everyone looks at that person.
 Some people may chuckle, but others feel embarrassed for them.
-If you’re one who feels ashamed on their behalf, you’re feeling pena ajena.
+If you feel ashamed on their behalf, you’re feeling pena ajena.
 This phrase describes when you feel sorry for someone else’s actions.
 Vergüenza ajena means the same thing.

 Example: Me dio pena ajena cuando mi mamá olvidó el nombre de su vecino.